 guppyfriend washing bag

-Although companies like PlanetCare and Grundig now include microplastic catchers in their washing machines (which catch up to 90% of plastic fibres in clothes made from synthetic fibres like nylon, polyester and recycled plastic bottles), most people can’t afford to buy a new machine.
-They are also good for washable nappies, menstrual pads and period pants (due to waterproof linings).
+Companies like PlanetCare and Grundig now include microplastic catchers in their washing machines (which catch up to 90% of plastic fibres in clothes made from synthetic fibres like nylon, polyester and recycled plastic bottles).
+But most people can’t afford to buy a new washing machine.
+So microplastic catchers can be used for existing hand-washing and machines, to launder synthetic fibres.
+These are also good for washable nappies, menstrual pads and period pads (which mostly have synthetic waterproof linings).

 guppyfriend sink filter